firevale/kaffy/README.md

 ## Introduction

-Kaffy was created out of a need to have a powerfully simple, flexible, and customizable admin interface without the need to touch the current codebase.
+Kaffy2 was created out of a need to have a powerfully simple, flexible, and customizable admin interface without the need to touch the current codebase.
 It was inspired by django's lovely built-in `admin` app and rails' powerful `activeadmin` gem.

 ## Sections